ppy/osu-wiki/wiki/Beatmap_ranking_procedure/en.md

 Beatmaps that have passed through the qualification stage have completed the ranking procedure.
 They have [score leaderboards](/wiki/Ranking) and reward players with performance points.

 Ranked beatmaps are only unranked under exceptional circumstances when issues are found shortly after they reach Ranked status.

+## Notes

+[^main-game-mode]: A beatmap's game mode is considered its "main" if it contains the most difficulties.
+In the event the amount of difficulties is the same between two modes, the main game mode will be the one with the most difficulties mapped by the beatmap's host.
+If both of those conditions are met, then main game mode will be the one which gets nominated first.